huynhtancuong/huynhtancuong.github.io/_tabs/about.md

             events: {
                 1: {
                   name: Custom PCB of CAN Node,
-                  description: "A custom CAN Node which have a STM32F103 and built-in CAN Transceiver",
+                  description: "A custom CAN Node which have a STM32F103 and built-in CAN Transceiver.",
                   icon: bi bi-cpu,
                   link: "#",
                   status: "done"